Benarkin: Education

-Benarkin State School is a government primary (Prep-6) school for boys and girls at Scott Street (26.8844°S 152.1417°E).
+Benarkin State School is a government primary (Prep–6) school for boys and girls at Scott Street (26.8844°S 152.1417°E).
 In 2017, the school had an enrolment of 27 students with 6 teachers (4 full-time equivalent) and 5 non-teaching staff (3 full-time equivalent).

-There is no secondary school in Benarkin, the nearest are in Nanango, Toogoolawah and Kilcoy.
+There are no secondary schools in Benarkin.
+The nearest government secondary schools are Yarraman State School (to Year 9) in Yarraman to the north-west and Nanango State High School (to Year 12) in Nanango to the north.

 Attractions

 The Brisbane Valley Rail Trail passes through Benarkin, following the route of the former railway line.
 It is for walking and cycling, no motorised vehicles are permitted.